Barbu Lăzăreanu: Exile and return

-Lăzăreanu was eventually deported from the country shortly after the 1907 peasants' revolt.
+Lăzăreanu was eventually deported from the country through Predeal on May 10, 1907, shortly after the that year's peasant revolt.
 According to a detailed account of this incident, published in Furnica, Premier Dimitrie Sturdza had read Lăzăreanu's work in Zeflemeaua, and had decided to punish his insolence.
 Lăzăreanu was allegedly arrested at Colentina Hospital, having suffered a nervous breakdown.
 As claimed by the younger literary historian Ion Vitner: "a modicum of humanity should have imposed that the sentence be postponed."
 The expulsion was facilitated by Lăzăreanu's Jewish ethnicity: under the still-restrictive laws of the Romanian Kingdom, he was classified as heimatlos.
 A manifesto by the România Muncitoare group, circulated in June 1907, noted that Sturdza had seen the opportunity for "the destruction of the unionist and socialist movement. [...]
 The first to fall were some Jewish young men, such as Barbu Lăzăreanu and Mendelson, who were not affiliated with our movement, although the government had them expelled as socialists."

 Lăzăreanu left for Paris, and, in November 1907, penned an appeal to the migrant workers in France, asking them to support their comrades in Romania.
 He lived there to 1912, and was admitted by examination to the École des Hautes Études.
 He took courses with Sylvain Lévi and Charles Diehl, and between 1908 and 1909 was a classmate of the future historian Orest Tafrali.
 He was published in the French socialist press, as well as, back home, in Christian Rakovski's Viitorul Social and in Barbu Nemțeanu's Pagini Libere.
-These include the lyrical piece Rapsodie of August 1907, which, according to Vitner, should be read as an homage to the progressive side of Russian literature—referencing Nikolay Chernyshevsky, Nikolai Gogol, Taras Shevchenko and Leo Tolstoy.
+These contributions include the lyrical piece Rapsodie of August 1907, which, according to Vitner, should be read as an homage to the progressive side of Russian literature—referencing Nikolay Chernyshevsky, Nikolai Gogol, Taras Shevchenko and Leo Tolstoy.
 Lăzăreanu helped establish a socialist association of Romanian guest workers, and, with fellow Botoșani exile Deodat Țăranu, joined the Romanian socialist students' society in Paris.
 On May 10, 1908 (Romania's royal holiday), he and the worker Radu Florescu directed an intentional protest against King Carol, later hosting and giving exposure to their fellow socialist exile, Rakovsky.
+A year later, he gave a satirical speech mocking the Romanian nationalist doctrinaire, Nicolae Iorga, and constructing Iorga-like phrases to illustrate his point.
 On May 28, 1910, Lăzăreanu stood on the "revolutionary jury" which "tried" the Romanian anarchist Adolf Reichmann, suspected of being an agent provocateur.
 He deemed Reichmann not guilty.